the benefits of drinking water

 • Mood boost

 Hydration is a crucial component in anxiety management.
-Even if you’re not anxious, drinking enough of water can help you relax.
+Even if you’re not anxious, drinking enough water can help you relax.

 • Mental activity